visgl/hubble.gl/examples/trips/README.md

 This is a minimal standalone version of the [TripsLayer example](https://deck.gl/#/examples/core-layers/trips-layer) on [deck.gl](http://deck.gl) website.

+### Purpose

+Users can drag, zoom in and zoom out, change pitch and bearing from within the deckgl canvas.
+The camera will start at the last position (viewState) the user was at, improving the experience of exporting the camera movements.

 ### Usage

 Copy the content of this folder to your project.